ImperialCQD/entangl/README.md

 ## Overview
-`entanglement/` folder contains the core functions. it is split in `data/` (how to generatte training / testing data) and `utility/` which contains functions to deal with quantum states (i.e. generation of quantum states, projective masurements, entanglement computation, etc..)
+`entangl/` folder contains the core functions. it is split in `data/` (how to generatte training / testing data) and `utility/` which contains functions to deal with quantum states (i.e. generation of quantum states, projective masurements, entanglement computation, etc..)

 `dataset/` contains dataset used for training of the ANNs

-`test/` containsthe testing scripts
+`test/` contains some testing scripts

+`training/` contains some training scripts